Simogh67/NLP-Topic-Modeling/README.md

 We use part of the dataset (Dubai hotel reviews and cars reviews in 2009).

-First, we mix some hotel review files with some car review files.
-Then, LDA is used for topic modeling.
+First, we mix the hotel review files with the car review files.

+Second, by text mining, we extract information from the dataset to understand better the dataset.

+Then, Latent Dirichlet Allocation (LDA) is used for topic modeling.

-Finally, to evaluate our model, we feed two unseen reviews (a car review plus a hotel review).
+Using our LDA model, we try to classify the unseen data, i.e., determining whether the unseen data is a car review or hotel review.

 Our model classifies the unseen data i.e. predicts the unseen data belongs to which topic.

 ### Data Preprocessing